-This Citizens Initiative proposes adopting a 1% transaction and use (sales) tax for a period of 40 years to provide the funds needed by the John C. Fremont Healthcare District to design, construct and equip a new community hospital that meets all applicable seismic safety and other building standards, and to modify and repurpose existing facilities to better satisfy the emergency medical care and other healthcare needs of Mariposa County residents and visitors.
-Here are answers to the questions voters have or are most likely to have about the initiative.
+Measure O proposes adopting a 1% transaction and use (sales) tax for a period of 40 years to provide the funds needed by the John C. Fremont Healthcare District to design, construct and equip a new community hospital that meets all applicable seismic safety and other building standards, and to modify and repurpose existing facilities to better satisfy the emergency medical care and other healthcare needs of Mariposa County residents and visitors for generations to come.
+Here are answers to the questions voters have had and are most likely to have about the initiative.

 The Need for a New Hospital